softwarelight/ZhijianJiang/_posts/tech/2016-10-01-Internship-Notes.md

 ## About regular expression
 TODO

+## Conclusion
+Instead of coding at school, commercial work more emphasize on
+* Safety
+    * Forbid dangerous actions when coding rather than teaching users in documentation
+* Readability
+    * Add newlines and annotation when necessary
+* Documentation
+    * Though it is difficult and a little boring to write docs, you must do it well!

 ## Special Thanks
 * To **Yilong Ren** for reviewing my codes again and again and teaching me about many things.